nixworks/public/news/2010/08/18/index.md

 ##### Brazil
 ### [Candidates commence daily broadcasts in Brazil ahead of general and presidential elections on 3 October. ](/news/2010/08/18/candidates-commence-daily-broadcasts-in-brazil-ahead-of-general-and-presidential-elections-on-3-october.md)
-_Context: Brazil, general, Brazilian presidential election_
+_Context: general, Brazil, Brazilian presidential election_

 ##### David Paterson
 ### [David Paterson, Governor of the U.S. state of New York, is to discuss relocating the controversial Park51 Islamic community centre and mosque near World Trade Center site in New York City. ](/news/2010/08/18/david-paterson-governor-of-the-u-s-state-of-new-york-is-to-discuss-relocating-the-controversial-park51-islamic-community-centre-and-mosqu.md)
-_Context: U.S. state, New York Governor, Park51, New York City, mosque, New York, Ground Zero, Islam, David Paterson_
+_Context: David Paterson, New York, U.S. state, New York Governor, Islam, New York City, Park51, Ground Zero, mosque_

 ##### Haiti
 ### [Haiti's final decision on its presidential election candidates is delayed until Friday due to eligibility issues; it had initially been expected yesterday. ](/news/2010/08/18/haiti-s-final-decision-on-its-presidential-election-candidates-is-delayed-until-friday-due-to-eligibility-issues-it-had-initially-been-expe.md)